-Mrs Laura Goodes (Staff) mat leave
+Mrs Laura Goodes (Staff) Mat leave

 Mrs Rebecca Nash (Executive Principal)

-Mrs Janet Raymond Clerk to the Governing Body
+Mrs Janet Raymond Clerk to the SSC

-The full SSC meets three times per year - once each term - plus any additional ‘extraordinary' meetings and training days as and when they are required, for example, to approve a new policy due to new legislation or to discuss an Ofsted inspection report.
+The full SSC meet three times per year - once each term - plus any additional ‘extraordinary' meetings and training days as and when they are required, for example, to approve a new policy due to new legislation or to discuss an Ofsted inspection report.